-- 1. Member States shall adopt and publish, by [date/two years after the entry into force]at the latest, the laws, regulations and administrative provisions necessary to comply with this Directive.
+- 1. Member States shall adopt and publish, by [date/ three_years after entry into force] at the latest, the laws, regulations and administrative provisions necessary to comply with this Directive.
 They shall forthwith notify to the Commission the text of those provisions.
-They shall apply those provisions from xx.xx.201x [date/two years after the entry into force]. - When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made. - 1a.
-By way of derogation from paragraph 1, Member States may provide that, exceptionally, where it involves disproportionate effort, the automated processing systems set up before the date of entry into force of this Directive shall be brought into conformity with Article 24 (1) within 7 years of the date of entry into force of this Directive. - 1b.
-In exceptional circumstances, a Member State may bring a particular automated processing system set up before the date of entry into force of this Directive into conformity with Article 24(1) within a specified period after the period referred to in paragraph 1a, if it would otherwise cause serious difficulties for the operation of that particular automated processing system.
-It shall notify the Commission of the grounds for these serious difficulties and the grounds for the specified period within which it shall bring that particular automated processing system into conformity with Article 24(1).
-The specified period shall in any event not exceed three years after the period referred to in paragraph 1a. - 2.
+They shall apply those provisions from xx.xx.201x [date/ three years after entry into force].
+When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+Member States shall determine how such reference is to be made. - 2.
 Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.

-Entry into force
+Entry into force (...)